Acacia Dining Table - Robust Wood with Character

 - Avoid aggressive cleaning agents — use mild soapy water.

-- For scratches: lightly sand along the grain, re-oil.
+- For scratches: light sanding along the grain, re-oiling.

 Custom Sizes